This page may contain affiliate links. We may earn a commission if you purchase through our links, at no extra cost to you. Learn more.

 Key Features

-• 200+ integrations including Slack, Jira, Salesforce, and Adobe
+• 250+ integrations including Slack, Zoom, Google Workspace, and Salesforce

 Pros & Cons